Zenmo/Holon-webapp/README.md

 ## Configure stuff inside the container

-If you want for example do an Django migration, you have to that inside of the container
+If you want for example do an Django migration, you can just run any command from the terminal in the correct folder, for example:

-docker-compose exec [container_name] [command]

 ```
+cd backend
-docker-compose exec backend python manage.py migrate
+backend python manage.py makemigrations
 ```

 ## Admin